kreijack/bombrowser/tests/TESTS.md

 Expected result: Nothing happens

-Passed: [ ]

-### Test 3.2 - select date (2)
-Test description:
+Test description #2:
-- insert code "820037" in "BOMBrowser - Code list"
-- press the right mouse button on the first entry
+- after the step above, press the cancel button

-- select the "Show assembly by date" command.
+Expected result #2:
-- "The BOMBrowser: Select Date" dialog is showed.d.
+- the dialog dsappear and the "codes list" window is showed
-- Press the Cancel button

-Expected result: The dialog disappear

-Passed: [ ]

-### Test 3.3 - select date (3)
-Test description:
+Test description #3:
-- insert code "820037" in "BOMBrowser - Code list"
-- press the right mouse button on the first entry
-- select the "Show assembly by date" command.
+- repeat the steps above until the "show assembly by date" dialog appears
-- "The BOMBrowser: Select Date" dialog is showed.
 - Select the first item
 - press the "Select" button.

+Expected result #3:
-Expected result: The "BOMBrowser - Assembly" window appears.
-Check that the date in the window title is the same that you selected
+- The "BOMBrowser - Assembly" window appears
+- Check that the date in the window title is the same that you selected

-Passed: [ ]
+Passed: [X]

 ### Test 3.4 - show assembly
 Test description: